rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- Toteuta seuraavaksi luokka `Kissa`, joka perii luokan Elain.
 Luokalla Kissa tulee olla parametrillinen konstruktori, jolla luotavalle kissaoliolle voi antaa nimen.
 Tämän lisäksi kissalla tulee olla parametriton konstruktori, jolla kissan nimeksi tulee "Kissa" sekä parametriton metodi mourua, joka ei palauta arvoa (void).
 Kissalla tulee olla myös metodit syo ja nuku kuten ensimmäisessä osassa. -->

 Next to implement is the class `Cat`, that also inherits from the Animal class.
 Cat should have two constructors: one with a parameter, used to name the cat according to the parameter, and one without parameters, in which case the name is simply "Cat".
-Another methd for Cat is a non-parameterized method called purr that returns no value (void).
+Another method for Cat is a non-parameterized method called purr that returns no value (void).
 Cats should be able to eat and sleep like in the first part.

 <!-- Alla on esimerkki luokan Kissa odotetusta toiminnasta: -->